gabrielecanepa/esselungas/README.md

 ## Run

-In order to upload and get images, you need to provide a [Cloudinary](https://cloudinary.com/users/register/free) url .
-Copy it from your account, and paste it in your `.env` file.
+In order to upload and get images, you need to provide a [Cloudinary](https://cloudinary.com/users/register/free) url.
+Copy it from your account, then paste it in your `.env` file.

 ![](./app/assets/images/cloudinary.png)